mathertel/rfcodes/README.md

 **SignalCollector**

-The `SignalCollector` class handles interrupt routines and the IO pins. every time when receiving a signal change the duration since the previous change is collected into a buffer.
+The `SignalCollector` class handles interrupt routines and the IO pins.
+Every time when receiving a signal change the duration since the previous change is collected into a buffer.

 The loop() function must be called from the main loop function to transfer the durations from the buffer into the parser.